winglang/wing/docs/docs/06-tools/01-cli.md

 $ wing run|it [entrypoint]
 ```

 `[entrypoint]` is a valid entrypoint for a Wing program.
 An entrypoint can be either source code or compiled.
-If it's source code, the name refers to a file called either `main.w`, `<file>.main.w` or `<file>.test.w`, whereas if it's compiled the name refers to a directory called `<dir>.wsim`.
+If it's source code, the name refers to a file called `main.w`, `<file>.main.w` or `<file>.test.w`, whereas if it's compiled the name refers to a directory called `<dir>.wsim`.

 :::note Default Entrypoint

-It's possible to execute `wing run|it` without specifying any entrypoint, in which case the CLI looks for a `main.w` file in the current directory.
+It's possible to execute `wing run|it` without specifying any entrypoint, in which case the CLI looks for exactly one file named `main.w`, `<file>.main.w` or `<file>.test.w` in the current directory.
+If no files or more than one file are found, the CLI throws an error.

 :::